Are we looking at the next big move in Vuzix Corporation (VUZI)?

 Vuzix Corporation (VUZI) Analyst Forecasts

-Vuzix Corporation is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at -$0.1 with sales reaching $3.91M over the same period.The EPS is expected to shrink by -7.40% this year, but quarterly earnings will post 77.00% year-over-year.
+Vuzix Corporation is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at -$0.1 with sales reaching $3.83M over the same period.The EPS is expected to grow by 43.90% this year, but quarterly earnings will post 87.80% year-over-year.

 Vuzix Corporation (VUZI) Top Institutional Holders